Showing posts with label Barbara Hershey. Show all posts

 In all, Bridges set a heady task for himself in his first outing as director.
 And while he’s not always successful in balancing the film's varying shifts in tone or in sustaining the narrative thrust of the story over the length of the film’s running time (sometimes it feels up in the air as to which character's story the film is trying to tell); it does feel as though he's telling a story he believes in.

-Collin Wilcox made her memorable film debut as Mayella in To Kill a Mockingbird (1962)
+Collin Wilcox made her memorable film debut as Mayella in To Kill a Mockingbird (1962).

 PERFORMANCES

-Hershey, who just the year before gave a truly chilling performance as a sociopath in Frank Perry's shattering Last Summer (1969) gives another incredible performance in this, her 5th film.
+Hershey, who just the year before gave a truly chilling performance as a sociopath in Frank Perry's shattering Last Summer (1969), gives another incredible performance in this, her 5th film.
 Always an underrated actress, she is The Baby Maker's Most Valuable Player.
-In scene after scene, whether it be some bit of dialogue that would sound hokey or laughable coming from someone else, or a moment when the film feels to be veering into soapy waters, Hershey’s unselfconscious and nuanced performance moors potential contrivance to truth.
+In scene after scene, whether it be some bit of dialogue that would sound hokey or laughable coming from someone else or a moment when the film feels to be veering into soapy waters, Hershey’s unselfconscious and nuanced performance moors potential contrivance to truth.

 Making his film debut, actor Scott Glenn is very good as Tish's sweet but immature boyfriend.

-In 1980 Glenn would go on to have a featured role in James Bridges' Urban Cowboy
+In 1980, Glenn would go on to have a featured role in James Bridges' Urban Cowboy

-As the middle-class couple, Collin Wilcox and stolidly handsome Sam Groom supply more traditional performances which, by comparison, feel more generic, but both are quite good.
-(Groom's sizable head and chiseled features made him a natural for the closeup-heavy medium of television, where he found success in the '70s as the star of the syndicated program Police Surgeon).
-Wilcox is a standout as Suzanne, playing the character as a pragmatic but somewhat neurotic woman.
-The Baby Maker actually excels in making women the dominant players in the film by placing their unique bonds and relationships front and center, and having their actions move the narrative forward.
-A young Jeannie Berlin is wonderful as Tish’s outspoken, activist best friend.
+As the middle-class couple, Collin Wilcox and stolidly handsome Sam Groom supply more traditional performances that, by comparison, feel more generic, but both are quite good.
+(Groom's sizable head and chiseled features made him a natural for the close-up-heavy medium of television, where he found success in the 1970s as the star of the syndicated program Police Surgeon.)

-Tish uses some of her money to help support her single mom (Phyllis Coates) and her grandmother (Madge Kennedy) who both live in a Venice trailer park.
+Tish uses some of her money to help support her single mom (Phyllis Coates) and her grandmother (Madge Kennedy), who both live in a Venice trailer park.
 In a sea of post-Easy Rider male-centric buddy films, The Baby Maker is unique for its dominant female perspective.

 THE STUFF OF DREAMS